Fluffy Lemon Blueberry Coffee Cake with Crumb Topping

 You might have noticed that I have been loving the lemon and blueberry flavor combination lately as spring is in full force and summer is just right around the corner.

-Don’t worry, I’ll probably go back to everything peanut butter and chocolate soon.
-But right now, so many of you requested a lemon blueberry combo!
+Don’t worry, I’ll probably go back to everything peanut butter and chocolate soon, but right now, so many of you requested a lemon blueberry combo!
+I added a crumbly topping that sets this dessert over the edge with deliciousness!

 I actually made another gluten-free coffee cake recipe a few months ago and I got asked so many times “where is the coffee?”